 As we’ve already said, when internet connections are slow, it takes time to get things done online, and time is money.
 Those precious minutes when staff are waiting for documents, images or files to download is unproductive time.
 And this can add up to many hours each month, hours you still have to pay wages for.
 A fast, efficient connection can ensure these tasks are carried out nearly instantly, so that your team can be getting on with the next task right away.

 If people are seeking your services online rather than in the high street, they are probably trying to save time themselves.
 So optimised internet speeds are vital for this type of business.
 After all, people are increasingly impatient and so page download speed is ever more important.

 Take Amazon, perhaps the world’s biggest online retailer, for example.
-They estimate that for every one second delay in the loading of pages, they will lose US $1.6 billion in sales annually.
+They estimate that for every one-second delay in the loading of pages, they will lose US $1.6 billion in sales annually.
 Apparently, four in 10 Americans simply give up trying to access any mobile shopping site that won’t load within three seconds.
-Of course, we Australians are a more patient people (we have to be with Telstra in charge of our internet) but your customers still won’t give much time to a site that’s not working swiftly.
+Of course, we Australians are more patient people (we have to be with Telstra in charge of our internet) but your customers still won’t give much time to a site that’s not working swiftly.
 And you will have a lot of competitors out there who are just a click away from your slow site.

 Support multiple users